Lattay/chicken-msgpack/README.md

 (unpack/blob blob [mapper])
 ```
 The optional mapper argument is applied to the output before returning.
-The /blob version unpack the content of blob instead of reading from a port.
+The `/blob` version unpack the content of blob instead of reading from a port.

 Extension
 ---------

-Extension is record defined as:
+Extension is a record defined as:

 ```
+(define-record extension type data)
+```

 - type: integer from 0 to 127
 - data: a blob

-(define-record extension type data)
-```

 Example: